 In defining the proposal, it is necessary to determine what permits or approvals will be needed from state, local, and federal agencies.
-Some resources that can help are the Office of Regulatory Assistance (Office), the Permit Handbook, and the Office’s webpage, accessible through the Department of Ecology’s homepage (http://www.ecy.wa.gov).
+Some resources that can help are the Governor's Office for Regulatory Innovation and Assistance (ORIA), the Regulatory Handbook, and the ORIA website, accessible at http://www.oria.wa.gov.

-The Office’s website includes an Online Permit Assistance System to help you determine which state and federal environmental permits may be needed based on information you provide about a proposal.
-The Permit Handbook is also available on the website or by contacting the Office.
+The ORIA's website includes an Information Center to help you determine which state and federal environmental permits may be needed based on information you provide about a proposal.
+The Regulatory Handbook is also available on the website or by contacting ORIA.